AMDphreak/tailwind-setup-instructions/README.md

 Installing Tailwind locally is better for final production.
 Use these [instructions](https://tailwindcss.com/docs/installation/tailwind-cli) (reproduced below).

 1. Install Node.js
-2. Reboot VSCode if opene
+2. Reboot VSCode if open
 3. Open a terminal in the root directory
 4. Install via one of the methods below